 Admission to the course is based on the points system for students taking Leaving Certificate examinations.
 The points score of an applicant will be calculated on the six best subjects in a single year.
-It is estimated that fifty places will be available in the first year class in session 2001/2002.
+It is anticipated that fifty-six places will be available in the first year class in session 2002/2003.